Error-tolerant witnessing of divergences in classical and quantum statistical complexity: Materials and methods

+Determination of the true quantum statistical complexity requires minimization of $C_q$ over all valid choices of $\left| {{S_i}} \right\rangle$.
+This optimization is generally non-trivial, but has been achieved for the 1D Ising system~\cite{Suen2017}.
+This, coupled with the clear physical relevance of Ising systems, make them an ideal candidate for witnessing the differences between quantum and classical statistical complexity.

-Here we study the 1D Ising system which is an infinite spatial chain of spins with nearest-neighbour interaction.
-There is a one-to-one mapping such that we can replace a simulation over a series of discrete times (described above) with a simulation over spatial sites, corresponding to scanning the system spatially (e.g. left to right) through spin locations $k$.
-In this way, the ``past'' corresponds to all spins to the left of the current position and the ``future'' corresponds to all spin sites to the right.
-The Hamiltonian is given by
+Specifically, we consider a 1D Ising system describing an infinite spatial chain of spins with nearest-neighbour interactions.
+At any non-zero temperature, this string must be described statistically.
+In this case we can replace the method for simulation over a series of discrete times (described above) with a simulation over discrete spatial sites, corresponding to scanning the system spatially (e.g. left to right) through spin locations $n$.
+In this way, the ``past'' corresponds to all spins to the left of the current position and the ``future'' corresponds to all spin sites to the right~\cite{Crutchfield1997}, and we can use our technique to examine the spatial statistics as desired.
+This is illustrated in Fig.~\ref{fig:concept}.